Authors: SCIRE Community Team | Reviewer: Bonnie Nybo | Published: 18 January 2018 | Updated: 16 October 2024

 Catching leaks

 Some people may use medical “penis pouches” (loosely fitted bags that can be placed around the penis), pads, or other devices to catch small leaks in between catheterizations.
-These will depend on the person and their risk of other problems like pressure injuries, and should be discussed in detail with your health providers before using.
+These will depend on the person and their risk of other problems like pressure injuries, and should be discussed in detail with your health providers before use.

 Reflex voiding is a technique that can be used by some people with spastic bladder to stimulate urination.
 Reflex voiding is usually done by tapping over the bladder lightly and repeatedly with the fingertips or the side of the hand to stimulate reflexes in the bladder muscles.
 This technique can be used to help improve bladder emptying during intermittent catheterization and when using condom catheters.
 However, only a small number of people can use this technique safely without increasing the pressure too high in the bladder.
 Speak to your health team for more information about this technique.